DVampire/AgentScope/README.md

 ## Introduction

 AgentScope is a hierarchical multi-agent system designed for general-purpose task solving.
 The framework leverages a top-level planning agent to coordinate multiple specialized lower-level agents, enabling automated decomposition and efficient execution of complex tasks.
 Our goal is to integrate mainstream agent systems into our framework, enabling the construction of a general-purpose and versatile multi-agent system.
-SkyworkSuperAgents is developed on top of this framework.
+[DeepResearchAgent](https://github.com/SkyworkAI/DeepResearchAgent) is developed on top of this framework.

 ## Architecture